comp426-2022-spring/a99-sirius/README.md

 ### To run the application locaclly:

-1. Open your terminal and run the following command
+1. Open your terminal and run the following command to install server dependencies:

-     npm install
+     `npm install`

 2. Access the client directory and install all dependencies

-     cd/client
+     `cd/client

+     npm install/`

+3. Go back to the main riectory and run the following command:

+     `..
-     npm install
+      npm run dev`

-3.

 ## Stages
 * Backend